JereKuusela/valheim-esp/publish/README.md

 # Changelog

+- v1.12
+	- Adds visual rays and texts for boss altars.
+	- Improves compatibility with Spawner Tweaks and Structure Tweaks mods.

 - v1.11
 	- Adds visual rays for GemstoneSpawners (Jewelcrafting mod).
 	- Changes the GUID which resets the configuration.